NTURacingTeam/nturt_zephyr_common/doc/library/aggregation.rst

 Dormant and Cold Start
 ~~~~~~~~~~~~~~~~~~~~~~

-If after **Period** plus **Watermark** time has elapsed and no data items are
+If after **Period** plus **Watermark** time has elapsed and no data items were
-updated, the aggregation will be dormant, meaning it will stop publishing until
+updated, the aggregation will be **dormant**, meaning it will stop publishing
-any one of its data items is updated again.
-This is useful to stop unnecessary
+until any one of its data items is updated again.
+This is useful to stop
-publication when the source modules are not active or the data is not changing.
+unnecessary publication when the source modules are not active or the data is
+not changing.

-After the aggregation is cold started by an update of a data item (including
+After the aggregation is **cold started** by an update of a data item (including
 data marked by :c:macro:`AGG_MEMBER_FLAG_OPTIONAL`), it will only wait
 **Watermark** time for other data items to be updated before publishing.